MaxLeap/Docs/en/Android/Guide/CloudData.md

 ###Email Verification

-Leap Cloud provides powerful email verification service, you just need to Enable "Verify user's email address" in Console >> App Settings >> Email Settings and system will add `emailVerified` property in LCUser automatically.
-When the email property of LCUser is assigned or modified and the value of `emailVerified` is false, then Leap Cloud will send a link to users automatically. `emailVerified` will be set as true once users click the link.
+Leap Cloud provides powerful email verification service, you just need to Enable "Verify user's email address" in Console >> App Settings >> Email Settings and system will add `emailVerified` property in MLUser automatically.
+When the email property of MLUser is assigned or modified and the value of `emailVerified` is false, then Leap Cloud will send a link to users automatically. `emailVerified` will be set as true once users click the link.

 Three status of `emailVerified` property: